stomt/stomt-javascript-sdk/README.md

 ### updateCreateJSON

 You can use the `updateCreateJSON()` method to set a new JSON object for the Create Widget.
-The next times a STOMT is created this JSON is attached.
+The next times a stomt is created this JSON is attached.
 See options below for more information about JSON data.
 ```JavaScript
 Stomt.push(['updateCreateJSON'. json]);
 ```

 ### updateCreateFile

 You can use the `updateCreateFile(file)` method to set a new file for the Create Widget.
-The next times a STOMT is created this file is attached. .
+The next times a stomt is created this file is attached. .
 See options below for more information about data.
 ```JavaScript
 Stomt.push(['updateCreateFile', file]);
 ```